Food Council makes Creme Catalana a Spanish dessert

 1 cup milk 240ml

-1 strip orange peel (now not zest)
+One strip of orange peel (now not zest)

-1 strip lemon peel (no longer zest)
+One strip of lemon peel (no longer zest)

-1 cinnamon stick
+One cinnamon stick

-2 egg yolks
+Two egg yolks

 3 tbsp sugar (great/normal will paintings)

-1/2 tbsp corn starch (corn flour)
+1/2 tbsp cornstarch (corn flour)

 2 tbsp superfine sugar (to top)